FpkCeifador/CursorBypass/README.md

 ## Installation & Usage

-Simply run the exe and spoof!
+Simply run the exe on "BypassBuilt" and spoof! or
+Download Visual Studio, Download the folder "CursorBypass" and open it on Visual Studio then build it!

 ## Configuration Location